 Each blended-learning model requires varying degrees of technology use.
 Be sure to match the model to available technological resources, product licenses, teacher developed content, and so forth.
 The models are not prescriptive.
 Many schools combine aspects of multiple models to create something entirely unique.

 For more on models, click here.

 SPARK Schools in Johannesburg, South Africa originally implemented a Lab Rotation model for each of their schools.
 But a few years after starting, teachers were often giving customized plans for students and students were asking for more flexibility when it came to their schedules.
 In 2016 they adopted a Flex model for grades 4 and up, where each student was given a playlist which aligned with their mastery of core standards.
 This model was chosen to give older students more flexibility during the day, and in addition provide them with opportunities to own and manage their own learning.

-Check out the BLU Directory and Forum to learn about other schools' blended learning models.
-Search the directory by the criteria that interests you most—model, edtech product, school location, and much more.
+Check out the definitions of existing blended-learning models in BLU resources.
+Then search the Directory by the criteria that interest you most—model, edtech product, school location, and much more.